Lisa Eldridge Velatura Balm in Rose Madder: Swatch & Honest Review

 How Rose Madder Compares to Other Lisa Eldridge Formulas

-If you already own other lip products from Lisa’s line, seeing them side-by-side really highlights the unique texture of the Velatura Balm.
+If you already own other lip products from Lisa’s line, seeing them side-by-side really highlights the shade and texture of the Velatura Balm:

-- Baume Embrace (Epanoui): This formula is much glossier and has a thick, plush, melting texture that feels like an intense treatment balm with a shiny finish.
+- Top - Baume Embrace (Epanoui): This formula is much glossier and has a melting texture that feels like a treatment balm with a shiny finish.

-- Luxuriously Lucent (Rose Official): This is a traditional lightweight lipstick.
-It delivers a semi-sheer but structured satin wash of color.
+- Middle - Luxuriously Lucent (Rose Official): This is a traditional lipstick.
+It delivers a more pigmented, satin wash of color.

-- Velatura Balm (Rose Madder): Positioned at the bottom of the swatch, you can see just how thin and translucent this formula is.
+- Bottom - Velatura Balm (Rose Madder): Positioned at the bottom of the swatch, you can see just how translucent this formula is.
 It doesn't have the heavy shine of Baume Embrace or the creaminess of Rose Official; instead, it leaves a true, weightless veil of tint that lets your natural skin peek through.

 How the Velatura Balm Performs as a Cream Blush

 I had been using another brand's cream blush for a while and was a little hesitant to switch over, mostly because I have sensitive skin and the shade looked so intense in the tube!
-However, I was really, pleasantly surprised the first time I put it on, and I've now found myself reaching for it daily.
+However, I was really, really pleasantly surprised the first time I put it on, and I've now found myself using it daily.

-Because it delivers such a translucent wash of color, it creates an incredibly natural, believable flush—especially when layered over Lisa's Seamless Skin Enhancing Tint or foundation.
-For running everyday errands, I usually just apply it and go, but if I want to add a touch of shimmer, I love dabbing a bit of the Lisa Eldridge Elevated Glow Highlighter right on top of my cheekbones.
+Because it delivers such a translucent wash of color, it creates an incredibly natural, believable flush.
+For running everyday errands, I usually just apply it and go.
+For a more elevated look, I add a little shimmer over the top using the Lisa Eldridge Elevated Glow Highlighter on my cheekbones.

 How the Velatura Balm Feels as a Lip Balm